The Emergence of Gravity

 With the Area Law in hand, and under the following assumptions - (i) local thermodynamic equilibrium with Unruh temperature on local Rindler horizons; (ii) horizon entropy proportional to area with a fixed coefficient; (iii) applicability of the linearized Raychaudhuri equation with appropriate initial data; and (iv) validity for all null generators - the final step mirrors Jacobson's insight.
 The PU framework identifies the flow of "heat" (δQ) across a local horizon with the flux of the macroscopic MPU Stress-Energy Tensor (Tμν(MPU)).
 This tensor is a profound concept: it represents the coarse-grained density and flow of the very resource costs - complexity, computation, and interaction energy - that the MPU network is constantly optimizing.
 It is the energy of predictive work.

-By postulating that the universe must maintain local thermodynamic equilibrium, we apply the Clausius relation, δQ = T δS, to every infinitesimal patch of every local causal horizon.
+On the local KMS/LTE branch, the framework applies the Clausius relation, δQ = T δS, to every infinitesimal patch of every local causal horizon.
+The relation has three ingredients:

 - δS is determined by the change in horizon area via the derived Area Law.